dong-michael/contact-tracer/README.md

 ## User stories

-- As a user, I want to be able to people to my has-been-here list
+- As a user, I want to be able to keep a list of everyone's contact information
-- As a user, I want to be able to enter my name and my contact information
+- As a user, I want to be able to enter a persons' name, and a phone number
 - As a user, I want to be able to retrieve the names & contact of people that have visited at a certain time or date
-- As a user, I want to be able to delete people from my has-been-here list
+- As a user, I want to be able to remove people from my has-been-here list
-- As a user, I want to be able to the number of people that has visited
-- As a user, I want to be able to see which business locations have had the most exposures
 - As a user, I want to be able to set a person's value to screened positive

 An example of text with **bold** and *italic* fonts.
-Note that the IntelliJ markdown previewer doesn't seem to render the bold and italic fonts correctly but they will appear correctly on GitHub.
+Note that the IntelliJ markdown previewer doesn't seem to render the bold and italic fonts correctly, but they will appear correctly on GitHub.